Mohitrajak074/Crop-recommendation-system-using-ML/README.md

 # Crop-recommendation-system-using-ML
  # by mohit rajak
- #This is our minar project
+ #This is our minor project